Why Invisible Types

 Is this like TypeScript's type inference?

 Not quite.
-TypeScript infers types within a function, but requires annotations at function boundaries.
+TypeScript infers types inside a function but expects annotations at its boundaries.
 Loon's inference is global.
-It crosses function boundaries freely, so you never need to annotate a function parameter or return type.
-The whole program is one big inference problem, and the compiler solves it.
+It crosses function boundaries freely, so you never annotate a parameter or a return type.
+The whole program is a single inference problem, and the compiler solves all of it at once.

 What about documentation?

-The common argument for type annotations is that they serve as documentation.
-We think this is better solved by the editor, where types are always accurate, and by good naming.
-A function called parse-int communicates its purpose more clearly than fn parse_int(s: &str) -> Result does.
-The name tells you what it does; the types tell you the mechanical details.
-Let the editor handle the mechanical part.
+The usual case for annotations is that they document.
+We think the editor documents better, since its types are always accurate, and that good names do the rest.
+A function called parse-int tells you its purpose more clearly than fn parse_int(s: &str) -> Result does.
+The name says what it does; the types say how.
+Let the editor carry the how.

 Does inference slow down compilation?

-No. HM inference runs in nearly linear time for practical programs.
-It is not a significant factor in compile times, and Loon's compiler is fast enough that you should not notice it at all.
+No. HM inference runs in nearly linear time on real programs.
+It is not a meaningful share of compile time, and Loon's compiler is fast enough that you will never feel it.

 Can the inferred types be surprising?

-Occasionally, the compiler infers a more general type than you expected.
-This is always safe, because a more general type is strictly more permissive.
-Your function just happens to work on more inputs than you realized.
-If you want to constrain it, add a sig.
+Now and then the compiler infers a more general type than you expected.
+This is always safe, because a more general type is strictly more permissive: your function works on more inputs than you had in mind.
+To rein it in, add a sig.